yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask3_blender.md

 - The matrix stats JSON (`..._rss_latest_stats.json`) provides sanity checks on probability distributions and RSS coverage before fitting.
 - CLI exposes `--class-weight {balanced,none}` and treats `--calibration-cv <= 1` as “no calibration”, matching production’s deterministic requirements.
 - Oct 2025 replay (`models/oos_replay_summary_latest.json`) confirms the eased manifest now delivers 5 870 deployable trades while TCN manifests remain idle; keep blender aligned with base thresholds as they evolve.
+- Sandbox runs (`models/blender_h120_gate_test`, `blender_h120_stride1`, `blender_h120_stride1_v2`) collapse the smoothing window to 1 bar to stress turnover—relaxed equity jumps to 4.48 while gate share exceeds 50 %, giving a ceiling for production manifests.

 ## Next Steps
-1. Keep blender gating in lockstep with the base manifest so Oct–Nov 2025 maintains equity ≥1.2 with turnover within ±25 % of the 711-toggle baseline; widen only if coverage drops below the new ≈16 % floor.
+1. Keep blender gating in lockstep with the base manifest so Oct–Nov 2025 maintains equity ≥1.2 with turnover within ±25 % of the 711-toggle baseline; use the stride‑1 sandbox results as the upper bound before widening further when coverage dips below ≈16 %.
 2. Integrate RSS audit thresholds into monitoring; automatically switch to a no-RSS fallback when coverage dips below requirements.
 3. Document feature preprocessing in inference code to mirror StandardScaler + selected columns from the manifest.